 Gary Woodland 160/1

 Woodland is another guy who’s odds really jumped out at me as being far too long.
 Woodland has the length off the tee to really shorten some of these holes and when he’s on his game he can compete with the best in the world.
 Woodland seems to be finding his game after poor showings at the Masters and Players Championship, and if he brings his A-game this week he is a great value at 160/1.

 He’s also widely considered the fittest player on Tour, which could be a factor on this long, hilly course that is a fitness test for the players this week.

 Taking Niebrugge is a bit of a trip down narrative street.
 He’s a Wisconsin native who lived 30 minutes from the course.
 He qualified for the US Open out of sectionals and is playing some solid golf of late.
 Niebrugge also finished 4th at the Erin Hills Intercollegiate tournament last year, so he has the familiarity with the course and knows how to go low out there.
 Add in the fact that he’s 23 years old, a very long hitter and looks to be in exceptional shape and he checks all the boxes of a dark horse here this week.

-Even if he comes top 6, his each-way bet will pay out 75/1 at Bet365, which is value in my eyes.
+Even if he comes top 6, his each-way bet will pay out 75/1, which is value in my eyes.